CCSMB/Standards/Standards/CCSMB-4.md

 **2.2.3.** Libraries SHOULD NOT make local variables for functions that will be in the returned table.
 Functions SHOULD be defined directly in the table, like `function library.foo()`.

 ## 2.3.
 Program Style
 **2.3.1.** Programs SHOULD NOT use any global/environment variables in their code for any reason.

+**2.3.2.** Programs that can take command-line arguments SHOULD have a usage prompt when invalid arguments are passed.